jslitzker/ScriptingEssentials/readme.md

+# Scripting Essentials
-# My portfolio for Scripting Essentials at OSU Spring 2018
+This repo will contain a portfolio of scripts to be submitted for homework at OSU during my scripting essentials class Spring 2018